-The 6 Best Speakers For iPhone - Fall 2023 Reviews
+The 6 Best Speakers For iPhone of 2026

 Best Speakers For iPhone

 Do you have an iPhone?
 If so, you probably store lots of audio content on your device, from music to podcasts to audiobooks and more.
 Many speakers on the market make it easy to stream audio content right from your iPhone, including Apple's line of speakers.
-Their wired HomePods are meant for home use, with built-in Apple AirPlay capabilities so you can stream audio from your iPhone when connected to the same Wi-Fi network.
+Meant for home use, their wired HomePods come with built-in Apple AirPlay capabilities so you can stream audio from your iPhone when connected to the same Wi-Fi network.
+Similarly, you can use the best soundbars with AirPlay to stream your music at home, too.
 However, if you want something more portable, many great Bluetooth speakers for iPhone are also available.
 With only a few HomePod speakers on the market, our list focuses on these Bluetooth models, but if you're shopping for a wired device, you can also check out our recommendations for the best home speakers.

-We've tested over 115 speakers, and below are our recommendations for the best speakers we've tested for iPhone and iPod.
-See our picks for the best Alexa speakers and the best cheap speakers.
+We've tested over 190 speakers, and below are our recommendations for the best Bluetooth speakers for iPhone.
+See our picks for the best Alexa speakers and the best budget and cheap Bluetooth speakers.

 1. Best Speaker For iPhone